 - Conduct self as a member of the nursing profession by integrating Christian values, professional standards, and ethical perspectives.

 - Demonstrate a commitment to service of others, effective stewardship of resources, personal growth, and lifelong learning.

 - Demonstrate collaborative leadership to enhance the quality and effectiveness of nursing practice.

 In addition to your coursework, you'll also take part in clinicals or clinical projects.
 These experiences will expand your understanding of professional nursing roles and issues.
 That's why we design them with attention to each student's background so you're not repeating what you already know.
 We will work with you to develop manageable clinical or clinical project experiences.

-If you're an R.N. with a bachelor's degree in a major other than nursing, you can enroll in our B.S. to M.S Bridge Program.
+If you're an R.N. with a bachelor's degree in a major other than nursing, you can enroll in our RN to M.S.
+Bridge Program.
 Check out all the details about that option, including our prerequisite bachelor's courses that will prepare you for the master's program.